 - Urgent Care: walk-in treatment for urgent or acute conditions.

 - Gopher Quick Clinic: care for simple medical concerns.

 If you are not sure if you should see a doctor, or which clinic to visit, call our Nurse Line at 612-625-7900.
 Calls are answered seven days a week, 24 hours a day.

 - Comprehensive care.
 We have a wide range of health care services.

 - Student wellness programs for nutrition, stress management, addiction recovery and sexual health.

 - Value.
 Your health insurance and student services fee cover the cost of your care.
 Some exceptions apply—for details see billing information.

-Transferring Your Medical Records and Prescriptions
+Transferring Your Medical Records

 Having your health history on hand makes it easier for us or your next clinical team to take better care of you.
 To transfer your medical records to Boynton or from Boynton to your next provider/clinic, complete this health information release form.